 3. Low quantities of high quality protein

 Same as with salt, you'll need to reduce the amount of protein in the dog's diet.
+For this reason, most kidney-friendly options are often labeled as low protein dog foods.

 Protein is a vital part of the canine’s overall nutrition which provides daily energy, promotes healing and maintenance of all tissues and cells in the dog's body.